Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Additivity and stabilisation

-\end{lemma} \begin{proof} As argued in the proof of the previous lemma, the topological derivative $d_x\Phi(D_i,g)$ is equal to a signed difference in the number of stratified critical points of $g$ in $D_i$ above level $\ell$.
-The sign associated with a critical point in the interior of $D_i$ (in the statement of \cite[Corollary~9.3.5]{at07}) is determined by its index (i.e., the number of negative eigenvalues of the Hessian at the critical point).
+and we denote this common value by $d_x\Phi_\infty(g)$. \end{lemma} \begin{proof} As argued in the proof of Lemma~\ref{l:ec}, the topological derivative $d_x\Phi(D_i,g)$ is equal to $+1$, $0$ or $-1$ depending on how $x$ contributes to the decomposition of the Euler characteristic in \eqref{e:ec_decomp}.
+The contribution associated with a critical point in a $d$-dimensional stratum is determined by its index (i.e., the number of negative eigenvalues of the Hessian at the critical point).
 Hence this sign is the same on both domains $D_i$ and therefore so is the topological derivative. \end{proof}

-It also follows from the Poincar\'e-Hopf theorem that the Euler characteristic is additive.
-To avoid a precise (and somewhat irrelevant) definition of the general sets on which such additivity holds, we will give only the statement that we need for Gaussian excursion sets.